SafalKarkey/Computer-Graphics-Lab/readme.md

 ```

 OR, by editing the bat file:

-rename the .cpp filename in run.bat to the file to be compiled and execute the bat file from terminal.
+Rename the .cpp filename in build.bat to the file to be compiled and execute the bat file from terminal or run run.bat

+Clean the bin folder using clean.bat